aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potm-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
-For a Python developer, who is trying to add a POTM to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POTM and XLSM files.
+For a Python developer, the need to convert POTM to XLSM arises when they are trying to add a feature within their application.
+POTM and XLSM are two different file formats and hence the conversion is necessary.

+<h2>How Aspose.Total helps for potm to xlsm conversion</h2>
-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including POTM and XLSM files.
+It helps to automate the conversion process and is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert POTM file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps developers to work with various file formats.
+It is a set of APIs that helps developers to work with various file formats.
+It provides a wide range of features such as creating, editing, converting, and manipulating documents.
+It also provides support for various file formats such as POTM, XLSM, HTML, and more.

+The Aspose.Slides for Python via .NET API is a powerful API that helps developers to convert POTM files to HTML.
+It provides a wide range of features such as creating, editing, converting, and manipulating presentations.
+It also provides support for various file formats such as POTM, HTML, and more.

+The Aspose.Cells for Python via .NET API is a powerful API that helps developers to save the created HTML into desired Microsoft Excel format.
+It provides a wide range of features such as creating, editing, converting, and manipulating spreadsheets.
+It also provides support for various file formats such as XLSM, HTML, and more.

+In conclusion, Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps developers to work with various file formats.
+It helps to automate the conversion process from POTM to XLSM and provides a wide range of features such as creating, editing, converting, and manipulating documents, presentations, and spreadsheets.

 {{% /blocks/products/pf/feature-page-summary %}}